 Laughing Ponies who have gone to Greener Pastures.

 Randy was rescued from a "killer buyer" ranch, where he would be used as a rental until he was broken down and then shipped to a slaughter house.
 He was one of the best "people trainers" on the ranch.
 Randy lived a happy life for 35 years, his most memorable after he was rescued.

 Before Princess was rescued, she had been beaten and neglected, her hooves were not cared for properly and she was left in a stall with fly bite scars all over her body.
 Her owners called Celia because they were too afraid to work with her.
 Celia spent time with Princess and had amazing results.
 The owners saw this and told her to pay the slaughter price and take Princess home with her.
-Princess lived for 24 years, and just recently passed away due to health issues.
+Princess lived for 24 years.

 Harlee was foaled at the Laughing Pony Rescue Ranch by Barbie.
-Harlee was Barbie's fourth foal from the premarin facility and gave her all she could.
+Harlee was Barbie's fourth foal from the Premarin facility.
 Harlee had very sensitive skin and a weak immune system.
-She came down with a horrible infection, which took her away from us too soon.
-She was a beautiful Bay at 15.3 hands and 7 years old.
-Her ride was as smooth as silk, she would bow for you, and everyone enjoyed her tricks at our fundraisers.
-Harlee will be greatly missed.
+She came down with a horrible infection which took her away from us too soon.